linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 28.09.2025
+- Topic: Micro Social Networks
+- Directory: /posts/2025/September/28
+- Description: ``` Tired of the noise on big social platforms?
+The future of online connection is Micro Social Networks.
+They're not about reaching millions; they're about connecting with the right people.
+Build your community around a specific passion, a local project, or a shared professional goal.
+The result?
+Deeper conversations, higher relevance, and authentic engagement.
+Stop scrolling mindlessly and start connecting purposefully.
+This is where real communities thrive. ```

 ### 27.09.2025
 - Topic: Build your social network
 - Directory: /posts/2025/September/27